antimeme/ripple/apps/streya/data.md

 move, since this would require massive engines and economically ruinious quantities of fuel.
 Instead, resources are brought to them by mining and trade ships, which can purchase refined supplies.

-#### name: string

-A pronouncable name used to refer to this station.

 #### districtRows: number(positive-integer)